eukaryote/ec2ingress/README.rst

     ec2ingress --group-name SSH set

-That uses the `ipgetter` library to determine what my current public IP address is, removes existing ingress rules to port 22 (`--port` defaults to 22), and then adds a single ingress rule for port 22 from my current IP.
+That command looks up the current public address, removes existing ingress rules to port 22 (`--port` defaults to 22), and then adds a single ingress rule allowing access to port 22 from just my current IP.

 Setup
 -----